The Queen suffers painful injury to miss Remembrance Sunday last minute

 It comes just days after Queen Elizabeth II was declared “well enough” to attend the ceremony to commemorate those who have died in conflicts.

-But it’s understood the Queen’s decision to pull out of the event at the last minute is unrelated to her previous health scare which saw her spend a night in hospital for routine tests, with her doctor ordering her to rest, according to a royal source.
+But it’s understood the Queen’s decision to pull out of the event at the last minute is unrelated to her previous health scare which saw her spend a night in hospital for routine tests, with her doctor ordering her to rest.

 Buckingham Palace was previously criticised for not giving the public the ‘complete picture’ about the Queen’s health.